 Guess what.
 The world doesn’t end when you say no to the things you really want to say no to.
 The world also doesn’t end when you say yes to the things you’ve always wanted to say yes to.

-Yet for some reason we don’t notice how those givens and defaults tend to be rather one-sided, and favour only those who made them.
+Yet for some reason, we don’t notice how those givens and defaults tend to be rather one-sided and favor only those who made them.
 Why shouldn’t, couldn’t, we at least try to make and define our own?
 Not to war, not to battle, not to hate nor to revenge.
 But to insist on fairness, justice, openness, inclusion.

 I like the idea of revolutions.
 But I also like what Joseph Campbell said about them.

 “Revolution doesn't have to do with smashing something; it has to do with bringing something forth.
 If you spend all your time thinking about that which you are attacking, then you are negatively bound to it.
 You have to find the zeal in yourself and bring that out.”
 (Joseph Campbell)

 When we destroy, we leave a space where what was destroyed once stood.
 And in the chaos, anything can get into that space, especially when nothing’s ready to stand as solidly as what had formerly occupied it.
 I lean towards having something ready, like a seed already sprouted into a small plant at least, with roots plenty and sturdy enough to withstand replanting and adjust to new ground, and with enough leaves to continue soaking up the sun to feed its growth until such time that it can bear flowers and fruit.